marsskom/doo-wiki/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to marsskom+doowiki@gmail.com.
-Start email theme with "RAV: ".
-Thanks a lot!
+Please report security vulnerabilities in PRs and Issues.
+Please, marked it with label "vulnerability" Thanks a lot!